-Your guide: Jeremy Walker – Jeremy is regarded as one of the finest photographers in the UK and has been producing eye-catching images for use by clients around the globe for over 25 years.
+Your guide: Jeremy Walker – Jeremy is regarded as one of the finest landscape photographers in the UK and has been producing eye-catching images for use by clients around the globe for over 25 years.
 He is in regular demand as a guest speaker, writer and workshop leader and wrote the book, Landscape.
 See his website for more.

 Why do we do it?

 What is it that compels us to set the alarm to some unearthly hour, hang around in the pre-dawn cold, damp and dark, just for the fleeting possibility of taking a photograph which may or may not be any good?
+Shooting landscapes requires a certain mindset.

 Why might we drive long distances to some far-flung location in the vain hope of taking a picture?
 Are the miles spent on the motorways, highways and byways, and the short sleepless nights in uncomfortable hotels really worth it just to produce a landscape image?
 Why do we do it?!